Q. How do I delete a job that I have approved?

 A. If you select “Electronic Signature” in your settings, you will get an email from the USPS when your piece is delivered (costs extra).
 If no signature is requested, you can find tracking information once the mail piece has the job state of “Mailed.”
 If the job state is “Attached” you will not have access to a tracking number because the certified letter has not been scanned and processed into the postal system (processing occurs Mon – Fri, 8 am – 3 pm, CST).

 Once the certified mail piece has been processed on the next business day, the tracking information can be found within that approved and mailed job.
+In this video we show you how to find your tracking information.
 Go to “Jobs” at the top of the screen, find your certified mail job, select it, then select the green “Tracking Information” button.
 The next screen will pull up a box labeled “Certified Information” located in the bottom right side of the screen.
 The Certified Information will populate and you can copy and paste the tracking information into the USPS website https://tools.usps.com/go/TrackConfirmAction_input to see live updates.
 More great information can be found on the Post Office’s website at: https://faq.usps.com/s/article/What-is-Certified-Mail.

 A. In most cases you do not, as long as the mail piece you are sending has a valid address that matches a standard address in the USPS system and it has 6 sheets or less to be mailed in a #10 (standard size) envelope.
 To know if your address matches a standard USPS address, after entering the address and processing the job, the address will be highlighted in green saying “Good Domestic Address.”
 If your mail piece meets these standards, our system will automatically print a special Intelligent Mail Barcode (IMB) below the address on the envelope.
 This IMB will be scanned by the USPS as it travels closer to its destination.
 Unfortunately the mail carrier doesn’t always scan those mail pieces correctly or for some other reason it is undeliverable, which occurs less than 5% of the time.
 The USPS sends Postalocity regular updates on scanned IMBs, and we automatically post these updates to the Mail Pieces page for each individual piece.